-- Do not exceed the motorhome gross vehicle train weight. - Motorhomes with an MTPLM up to 3500Kg which have European Type Approval can only be fitted with a Type Approved tow bar complying with 94/20/ EC. - The limit for towing an un-braked trailer is 750Kg (based on the VIN plate not actual weight).
-This applies to a towed car. - The maximum permitted vehicle combination length is 18.75 metres.
-However, any combination must ensure compliance with the turning circle requirements of Construction and Use Regulations of 1986 & 97/27/EC.
+- Do not exceed the motorhome gross vehicle train weight. - Do not exceed the maximum front & rear axle loads on the motorhome. - Motorhomes with an MTPLM up to 3500Kg which have European Type Approval can only be fitted with a Type Approved tow bar complying with 94/20/EC. - The limit for towing an un-braked trailer is 750kg (based on VIN plate not actual weight), this applies to a towed car. - The maximum permitted vehicle combination length is 18.75m.
+However, any combination must ensure compliance with the turning circle requirements of Construction and Use regulations 1986 & 97/27/EC.